Twisted Graded Categories: Introduction

 \section{Introduction}

-Given a space $X$ and a presentable category $\cC$\footnote{Throughout this article, we will use the term `category' to mean an `$(\infty,1)$-category.'
+Given a space $X$ and a presentably symmetric monoidal category $\cC$\footnote{Throughout this article, we will use the term `category' to mean an `$(\infty,1)$-category.'
 We will use the term `space' to mean an '$(\infty,0)$-category' or an `$\infty$-groupoid'.}, one can consider the category of $X$-graded $\cC$-objects

 Furthermore, when $X$ is equipped with the structure of a (commutative) monoid, the category $\Gr_X \cC$ naturally inherits a (symmetric) monoidal structure called the Day convolution.